lamini-ai/lamini-examples/rag.md

 I'm sorry, but my training only includes information up to Jan 2022...
 ```

-What if you want to know the list of products your company launched in 2020 that received
-high customer ratings, but the model replies
+What if you want to know the worst-rated projects your company launched in 2023, but the model replies
 ```
 I apologize, but I don't have access to real-time data or specific information about your company.
 ```